oasis6212/Meshbot_weather/README.md

 convenient because you don't have to actually sign up for anything, and instead just use unique info instead.

 The bot will work with the defaults here, but if you run it with these, your api calls will be added up along with everyone else running the defaults.
-This could cause your API request to be throttled.
+This could possibly cause your API request to be throttled.